beechit/TYPO3_Welcome/README.md

 	<f:form.textfield property="date"  value="{blog.date->f:format.date()}" /><br />

-**The following steps assume that you have already done/read the section about adding the news system, due the fact that some steps are already explained over there.**
+**The next steps assume that you have already finished the section about adding the news system, due the fact that some steps are already explained over in that part.**

-If this is all setup you have to create a folder/storage for the blog items and create a page containing your plugin.
+If all is setup you have to create a folder/storage for the blog items and a page containing your plugin (extention).

-As different with the news extension in creating a new content element the plugin is under 'General plugin' and after this go to the tab 'Plugin' and select your plugin. ('ListBlog' or the name you specified before in the extension builder)
+As different with the news extension in creating a new content element the extention is under 'General plugins' and after this go to the tab 'Plugin' and select your plugin. ('ListBlog' or the name you specified before in the extension builder)

 At last enter/find the record of your folder/container and set this in the field 'Record Storage Page'.

-When you cleared the caches and visit your website you can see your first blog system.
-In the backend you can also adjust your blog items in your container or add new ones if desired.
+After clearing the caches and a reloado of your website you will see your first blog system.
+If enterthe backend you can also adjust your blog items in the blogstorage or add new ones if desired.

 Links and sources
 =================